w3c/wai-website/pages/standards-guidelines/wcag/docs.md

 ## WCAG 2 standard

-Web Content Accessibility Guidelines (WCAG) 2 provides a stable, referenceable technical standard.
+Web Content Accessibility Guidelines (WCAG) 2 is a stable, referenceable technical standard.
 Learn more about WCAG versions from the [[WCAG 2 Overview]](/standards-guidelines/wcag/).

 When developing web content and web tools, most people will use the documents introduced below, instead of the actual technical standard document.